Open menu with table of contents iOS Development - Swift Fundamentals

 }

-70 Protocols in Swift
+71 Protocols in Swift - Method requirements

 • Method requirements are declared like this (like a normal method declaration just without curly braces and implementation):